Second home on the beach

 should be favorable because there are large numbers of people in the

-prime years for buying a second home.
+prime years for buying a retirement, second or investment home.
 While there may be

 fluctuations year to year in the real estate market, due to the 39.2